Morten010/Kicks-Webshop/README.md

-# Kicks - A Modern Fullstack Webship
+# Kicks - A Modern Fullstack Webshop

 Built with the Next.js App Router, TypeScript, Tailwind, Planetscale, Zustand and Prisma.